Brandon Woodruff

+Early life

+Woodruff attended Wheeler High School in Wheeler, Mississippi, a census-designated place with a population below 500.
+He reportedly could pitch 60 mph by age 9 and, by 14, was recorded at an all-star event in Oklahoma throwing 94 mph.
+As a seventh-grader, he was already playing in high school games.
+Woodruff's No. 25 jersey is retired by his high school's baseball team.

 Career

 Woodruff attended Wheeler High School in Wheeler, Mississippi, and was drafted by the Texas Rangers in the fifth round of the 2011 MLB draft out of high school.
 He did not sign with the Rangers and attended Mississippi State University to play college baseball.
 In 2014, his junior season, he went 1-3 with a 6.75 ERA in 37 innings.
 In 2012, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
-After his junior year he was drafted by the Milwaukee Brewers in the 11th round of the 2014 MLB Draft.
+After his junior year he was drafted by the Milwaukee Brewers in the 11th round of the 2014 MLB draft.

 Woodruff made his professional debut that year with the Helena Brewers and spent the whole season there, going 1–2 with a 3.28 ERA in 14 games (eight starts).
 He pitched 2015 with the Brevard County Manatees, compiling a 4–7 record and 3.45 ERA in 21 games (19 starts), and started 2016 there.
 In May, he was promoted to the Biloxi Shuckers.
 In July, his brother died following an ATV accident.
 In his first start since his brother's death, Woodruff threw six shutout innings allowing one hit with nine strikeouts as well as hitting a home run.
 Woodruff ended 2016 with a combined 14-9 record and 2.68 ERA in 28 starts between both teams.